DATA:

 The SELECT Atlas contains evidence of the languages and cultures of Ancient Europe before Rome.

-– List and positioning of all the written records (epigraphy) of European pre-Roman cultures.
+– List and location of all the written records (epigraphy) of European pre-Roman cultures.
 Images and texts of single inscriptions are not available.

 – Modern toponyms